kencormack/pistar-lastqso/README.md

       log activity (daily log rotations and pi-star nightly updates).

-      The fourth line shows which of the following modes are enabled in pi-star: YSF, DMR, NXDN, DDTAR or P25.
+      The fourth line shows which of the following modes are enabled in pi-star: YSF, DMR, NXDN, DSTAR or P25.
 If enabled, the mode will show a "1".
 Disabled will show a "0".

       The fifth line shows which of the following cross-modes are